gy19rf/Assessment-2/README.md

 Below are the steps involved in running the Drunk model:

 -The Drunk model can be run by clicking on the run file or pressing the F5 button in the anaconda spyder (version 3.7) python software.
+ Always make sure that inline is set before you run the model.

 What happens after running the model:

+After running the code, you will see the number of iterations at which each of the drunks arrived home is being displayed in the Ipython console.
-After running the code, you will see that all the drunks has successfully arrived home.
+Also, the drunk model figure will be displayed, showing that each drunk has successfully reached their home.
+You will see that all the drunks has successfully arrived home.
 None of these drunks is expected to be wandering around to find their way home.

 License: This drunk model has a licensing document attached, which explains the terms and conditions for copying, distribution and modification of this drunk model.

+NOTE: For more details about how the software works, please refer to the document explaining the details about the drunk model software.